oschwengers/referenceseeker/README.md

 ## Installation
 To setup ReferenceSeeker just do the following:
-1. install necessary Python dependencies via pip
+1. install necessary Python / Java dependencies (if necessary)
 2. clone the latest version of the repository
 3. set REFERENCE_SEEKER_HOME environment variable pointing to the repository directory
 4. download and extract a databases or create one yourself